wysonkong/Cambio-Fork/Backlog.md

      - Buttons should disable if not your turn
      - Start game should disappear for all players once game is started </s>

+    -TODO: Buttons should behave in the following way:
+      - On player's turn -> Draw, Call cambio should be active
+      - On draw -> swap, discard should be active
+      - All times -> stick should be active

+    -TODO: Get card sizes to be more playable

 Backend